RaulSBunicenha/learning-css-grid/README.md

 `justify-items` and `align-items` allow us to align the grid items in any space that is possible, in the cell it is in.

+We have 3 possibles values:
+1. start
+2. end
+3. center

 ### Self

 `justify-self` and `align-self` allow us to align the items themselves.
 But configured in the item's style.

+We have 3 possibles values:
+1. start
+2. end
+3. center